How do you float the river in Bend, Oregon?

 How do I float the Deschutes?

-I promise it’s not a silly question to ask how to float the river in Bend.
-There are lots of moving parts, but let me break it down for you.
+We’re all first-timers at some point, so I promise it isn’t silly to ask how to float the river in Bend.
+It sounds more complicated than it is (promise!) so let me break it down for you here.

-If you’re pressed for time, you want to put in at Riverbend Park, float to the Colorado Avenue Bridge, hop out there, and walk half a mile on Shevlin Hixon Drive back to Riverbend.
+If you’re short on time for your river float, you want to put in at Riverbend Park, float to the Colorado Avenue Bridge, hop out there, and walk half a mile on Shevlin Hixon Drive back to Riverbend.
 The whole trip takes roughly an hour, so you may be able to squeeze in more than one trip before walking back to your car at the Park & Float.
 This is what I do 90% of the time and it’s still fun year after year.

-For another short-but-sweet option, consider putting in at the Colorado Ave. bridge and floating to Drake Park from there.
+For another short-but-sweet option, consider putting in at McKay Park and floating to Drake Park from there.
 This also takes about an hour, and you can walk back to your car at Colorado Avenue when you’re done.

 These first two routes are the way to go if you don’t want to hassle with the shuttle or you’re short on time.